zowe/docs-site/docs/user-guide/planinstall.md

     You could see a message similar to the following message, which indicates the port number:

-    `IZUG349I: The z/OSMF STANDALONE Server home page can be accessed at  https://mvs.hursley.ibm.com:443/zosmf after the z/OSMF server is started on your system.`
+   ""IZUG349I: The z/OSMF STANDALONE Server home page can be accessed at  https://mvs.hursley.ibm.com:443/zosmf after the z/OSMF server is started on your system.""

     In this example, the port number is 443.
 You will need this port number later.

     Point your browser at the nominated z/OSMF STANDALONE Server home page and you should see its Welcome Page where you can log in.

-#### z/OSMF REST services for the Zowe Brightside
+#### z/OSMF REST services for the Zowe CLI
-The Zowe Brightside uses z/OSMF Representational State Transfer (REST) APIs to work with system resources and extract system data.
+The Zowe CLI uses z/OSMF Representational State Transfer (REST) APIs to work with system resources and extract system data.
 Ensure that the following REST services are configured and available.

   z/OSMF REST services  | Requirements  | Resources in IBM knowledge Center --|---|--
-  Cloud provisioning services | Cloud provisioning services are required for the Zowe Brightside CICS and Db2 command groups.
+  Cloud provisioning services | Cloud provisioning services are required for the Zowe CLI CICS and Db2 command groups.
 Endpoints begin with `/zosmf/provisioning/`  | [Cloud provisioning services][aab6df02]
-  TSO/E address space services  | TSO/E address space services are required to issue TSO commands in the Zowe Brightside.
-Endpoints begin with `/zosmf/tsoApp`  |  [TSO/E address space services][a5ec5a22] z/OS console services  | z/OS console services are required to issue console commands in the Zowe Brightside.
-Endpoints begin with `/zosmf/restconsoles/`  | [z/OS console services][cec53ca4] z/OS data set and file REST interface  | z/OS data set and file REST interface is required to work with mainframe data sets and UNIX System Services files in the Zowe Brightside.
-Endpoints begin with `/zosmf/restfiles/`  |  [z/OS data set and file REST interface][6bbf5bfd] z/OS jobs REST interface  |z/OS jobs REST interface is required to use the zos-jobs command group in the Zowe Brightside.
+  TSO/E address space services  | TSO/E address space services are required to issue TSO commands in the Zowe CLI.
+Endpoints begin with `/zosmf/tsoApp`  |  [TSO/E address space services][a5ec5a22] z/OS console services  | z/OS console services are required to issue console commands in the Zowe CLI.
+Endpoints begin with `/zosmf/restconsoles/`  | [z/OS console services][cec53ca4] z/OS data set and file REST interface  | z/OS data set and file REST interface is required to work with mainframe data sets and UNIX System Services files in the Zowe CLI.
+Endpoints begin with `/zosmf/restfiles/`  |  [z/OS data set and file REST interface][6bbf5bfd] z/OS jobs REST interface  |z/OS jobs REST interface is required to use the zos-jobs command group in the Zowe CLI.
 Endpoints begin with `/zosmf/restjobs/`   |  [z/OS jobs REST interface][9d372fb1] z/OSMF workflow services  | z/OSMF workflow services is required to create and manage z/OSMF workflows on a z/OS system.
 Endpoints begin with `/zosmf/workflow/`  | [z/OSMF workflow services][4e443fd6]

   [a5ec5a22]: https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua700/izuprog_API_TSOServices.htm "TSO/E address space services"